vincent-bruel/arduino-and-co/Projects/DustCollectorCommander-ArduinoNano-HallSensorsA3144/Motor-Board/README.md

 6. Stop motor when a different hall sensor is activated
 7. Goto 2.

+This pseudo code is implemented in the Arduino code (.ino).
+Note that this is not yet a production code, just a proof-of-concept for now, because the hardare is in development.
+So the .ino is subject to change.
+So the Wiring Schema is subject to change

 ## Components used
 1. DC 12V wiper motor
 2. VNH2SP30 1 motor controler, high current